 Face masks and visors are required until the rate of infection has gone right down.
-I will provide the visors and hand sanitiser, I will also clean the studio and toilet before the course, and at lunch time.
+I will provide the visors and hand sanitiser, but please bring your own mask.
+I will also clean the studio and toilet before the course, and at lunch time.

 If you have a small sofa or armchair expect to pay a little more for the extra you need.
 We can talk about that before you book.

-For modern foam based upholstery you will have to bring your own foam - I'm happy to advise.
+For modern foam based upholstery you may have to bring your own foam, it's just too bulky for me to keep lots in stock - I'm happy to advise what you will need.
 You will have use of all my tools, however if you want to use an electric staple gun for your work then you will have to bring your own as too many of mine have ended up falling on the floor and breaking...

 Teas and coffees are free of charge and available on tap!